 - When using pesticides, minimize injury and damage by following label directions. - Follow label information concerning the application of pesticides when plants may be in bloom.
-Avoid applying pesticides during bloom season. - Stay on target by using coarse-droplet nozzles and monitor wind to reduce drift. - Do not apply pesticides when pollinators are active. - Before applying a pesticide, scout/inspect area for both harmful and beneficial insect populations, and apply only when the indicated threshold of damage has been reached. - Mow flowering plants (weeds) before insecticide application. - If flowering weeds are prevalent, control them before applying insecticides. - Use insecticides that have a lower impact on pollinators. - Use the latest spray technologies, such as drift-reduction nozzles to prevent offsite (target) translocation of pesticide. - Avoid applications during unusually low temperatures or when dew is forecasted. - Use granular formulations of pesticides that are known to be less hazardous to bees. - Consider lures, baits, and pheromones as alternatives to insecticides for pest management.
+Avoid applying pesticides during bloom season. - Stay on target by using coarse-droplet nozzles and monitor wind to reduce drift. - When applying pesticides to turfgrass, cover adjacent flowering plants with a tarp to protect against pesticide drift. - Do not apply pesticides when pollinators are active. - Before applying a pesticide, scout/inspect area for both harmful and beneficial insect populations, and apply only when the indicated threshold of damage has been reached. - Mow flowering plants (weeds) before insecticide application. - If flowering weeds are prevalent, control them before applying insecticides. - Use insecticides that have a lower impact on pollinators. - Use the latest spray technologies, such as drift-reduction nozzles to prevent offsite (target) translocation of pesticide. - Avoid applications during unusually low temperatures or when dew is forecasted. - Use granular formulations of pesticides that are known to be less hazardous to bees. - Consider lures, baits, and pheromones as alternatives to insecticides for pest management.